How to celebrate Halloween at work? Well, it's a risky affair, and here are a few measures to keep it without risk.

 Give your workforce one day in the whole year to wing it.
 They can wear whatever they want if it isn’t lewd, toxic, or edgy (there’s a list of rules down below too).
 Here’s a very crisp guide from Refinery29 to walk your workforce through what’s offensive and what isn’t when it comes to Halloween parties at work.

-Potlucks set the mood for the whole day, and on occasion like Halloween, there couldn’t be enough pumpkin pie, ‘death by chocolate’ cake, hot mocha, and maybe some cornbread.
+Potlucks set the mood for the whole day, and on occasions like Halloween, there couldn’t be enough pumpkin pie, ‘death by chocolate’ cake, hot mocha, and maybe some cornbread.
 Please have a look at our best thanksgiving recipes and whip something up for Halloween at work.

 Pumpkin carving sets up the mood for an occasion like Halloween, and this day-ender activity would be perfect if people could bring their kids around!
 The best pumpkin carvers can be rewarded with vouchers, experiences, and perks, and of course, the kids can get the treats—irrespective of the victory or a loss.
 The best way to end the Halloween workday is to turn it into a family adventure!